aws-samples/aws-iot-device-defender-workshop/docs/instructions.md

   ```
 ## Start the attacker

-- Get your Target server URL from the cloudformation outputs from the stack you created earlier
+1. Get your Target server URL from the CloudFormation outputs from the stack you created earlier
-- In a second console tab (leave the agent running), run "ab" tool, which will generate http traffic from your "device" to the target server
+1. In a second console tab (leave the agent running), run "ab" tool, which will generate HTTP traffic from your "device" to the target server

 ```
 #Note: the trailing space is necessary here: